stratertele/stratertele/README.md

 - 👋 Hi, I’m @stratertele
 - 👀 I'm interested in learning...and I have a lot to learn...being deep in this Rabbit Hole I'm also Vitimin D deficient!
-- 🌱 I’m currently looking to build a team to bring this vision to fruition.
+- 🌱 I’m currently looking to build a team to bring a vision to fruition.
 - 💞️ I believe in S.I.F.T. to my core, that is a story for another time!
 - 📫 I can be reached at garymorris@morriscre.com